sobolaleksandr/siriusone/README.md

    # Option B: Install SWE-bench globally and use specific Python
    git clone https://github.com/princeton-nlp/SWE-bench.git
    cd SWE-bench
-   python3.11 -m pip install --user -e .  # Installs to user site-packages
+   python3.11 -m pip install --user -e .

    # Use the Python that has SWE-bench installed
    # Note: astropy__astropy-11693 is in the "test" split